Whitehorse City Council

 The Whitehorse City Council is the governing body of the city of Whitehorse, Yukon, Canada.
-The council consists of a mayor plus six councillors elected at large.
-The current mayor of Whitehorse is Dan Curtis, since 2012.
+The council consists of a mayor plus six councillors elected at large for three-year terms.
+Starting October 2024, the mayor and councillors will serve four-year terms.
+The current mayor of Whitehorse is Laura Cabott, since 2021.

 Governance of the city was temporarily transferred to a taxpayer advisory committee led by Joseph Oliver for part of 1973, after five of the city's six councillors resigned on July 9, 1973 in protest against a jurisdictional dispute with the Yukon Territorial Council, leaving the council without a quorum to conduct city business.
 A by-election was held on September 20, 1973 to elect a new council.